AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Conditionals/README.md

 ## switch statements

 `if...else` statements do the job of enabling conditional code well, but they are not without their downsides.
 They are mainly good for cases where you've got a couple of choices, and each one requires a reasonable amount of code to be run, and/or the conditions are complex (for example, multiple logical operators).
-For cases where you just want to set a variable to a certain choice of value or print out a particular statement depending on a condition, the syntax can be a bit cumbersome, especially if you've got a large numbeer of choices.
+For cases where you just want to set a variable to a certain choice of value or print out a particular statement depending on a condition, the syntax can be a bit cumbersome, especially if you've got a large number of choices.

 In such a case, [`switch` statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) are your friend--they take a single expression/value as an input, and then look through a number of choices until they find one that matches that value, executing the corresponding code that goes along with it.
 Here's some more pseudocode, to give you an idea:
 ```